davidbraga28/Hdfs_Write_File/README.md

-# Hdfs_Write_File
+# Project write file in path HDFS
-Project java writing file in path HDFS
+Writing file in path HDFS using java and libs hadoop